-1964: ‘The Addams Family’ Move Into the Neighborhood
+1964: ‘The Addams Family’ Moves Into the Neighborhood

 Cartoonist Charles Addams created a series of single-paneled cartoons featuring his creation of The Addams Family for The New Yorker magazine beginning in 1938.
 The cartoons proved to be so popular that a TV series was soon developed.
 This odd family was wealthy with a love for the macabre and were never really aware that they were different from others in the neighborhood.
 The family consisted of father Gomez (John Astin), mother Morticia (Carolyn Jones), daughter Wednesday (Lisa Loring), son Pugsley (Ken Weatherwax), Uncle Fester (Jackie Coogan) and Grandmama (Blossom Rock) along with their butler Lurch (Ted Cassidy).
 The comedy which debuted on this day in 1964 was often confused with the similarly themed (but altogether different) The Munsters.
 Since the show went off the air in 1966, the show’s popularity never really died.
-Since that time, Hanna-Barbera has created two different cartoon series based on the show, the feature film The Addams Family was released in 1991, Addams Family Values in 1993, a direct-to-video movie in 1998 and a brand new full-length animated film by MGM was released in 2019.
+Since that time, Hanna-Barbera has created two different cartoon series based on the show, the feature film The Addams Family was released in 1991, Addams Family Values in 1993 and a direct-to-video movie in 1998.
+In 2019, MGM released a brand new full-length animated film which was pretty good followed by a sequel two years later which wasn’t.
+Just how the family would have wanted it!

 1978: WKRP in Cincinnati Hits the Airwaves